Aetos-arch/Cryptocurrency-blog/README.md

 # Cryptocurrency Blog

 Web project for the 1st year of Computer Science DUT (Diplôme Universitaire de Technologie).
-Developed in a group of 4, I organized, coded, and debugged the project.
+Developed in a group of 4.

 ## Technologies Used: